katsik/simple-python-server/README.md

 # One More Thing
 First you have to run the database_setup.py file for the database to be created.
 Once you run it without any problems, I encourage you to add some objects to your database.
 However the server will be up and running without having any objects in your database.

+# Conclusion
+This project was made as a result of exploring the Python documentation and me wanting to use the HTTPBaseServer and see how it works.